Calbabreaker/yacpm/README.md

 }
 ```

-After everything has been tested, submit a pull request to have the package be
+After everything has been tested, submit a pull request to the main branch to
-in the default remote.
+have the package be in the default remote.

+## Branches

+The main branch contains the most recent commits where things might break while
+the vN (v1, v2, etc.) branches are stable and to be used by people.
+Every time
+there is change that is incompatible with older yacpm.json files, or something
+similar, the number after the v will be incremented.